DASPRiD/mui-rhf-integration/README.md

 Note that in order to use the `RhfDatePicker`, `RhfDateTimePicker` and `RhfTimePicker` components you need to also install the `@mui/x-date-pickers` package.

+> **Note:** As having the date and time pickers exported together with all other input types breaks some bundlers like
+> Vite when the optional dependency is not installed, these pickers have to be imported from
+> `mui-rhf-integration/dist/date-pickers` specifically.

 ### Form setup

 ```typescript jsx